Hello and welcome to the podcast of the Loadseaters episode 1254 for Wednesday the 17th of September 2025.

 And again, it comes down to the same thing with this.

-Did you genuinely believe believe your advisers to be so wise that you could begin to well and that's that's exactly how leftists think.
+Did you genuinely believe your advisors to be so wise that you could begin to, well, and that's...

-Well, one thing that I'm considering might be a possibility in the future is if this government manages to string itself along for the next four years, whether with Starmer in charge or not, there is a possibility that we could see some political switcheroo.
+Well, one thing that I'm considering might be a possibility in the future is if this government manages to string itself along for the next four years, whether with Starma in charge or not, there is a possibility that we could see some political switcheroo.

-Everybody has been pointing out that reform by the looks of it are going to be just a replacement Tory party.
+Everybody has been pointing out that reform, by the looks of it, are going to be just a replacement Tory party.

-The Labour does not yet have a replacement in line that all of the donors could switch to.
+Labour does not yet have a replacement in line that all of the donors could switch to.

-Certainly not one that represents the same kind of policies that they go for, which is under somebody like Starmer and the Blairite paradigm, kind of a midling soft left economic policy comparatively with obviously still the same kind of far left social policies, whether or not Starmer wants to go out and give a speech with loads of rhetoric or not, the policies tend to remain the same.
+Certainly not one that represents the same kind of policies that they go for, which is under somebody like Starma and the Blairite paradigm, kind of a middling soft left economic policy comparatively with obviously still the same kind of far-left social policies, whether or not Starmer wants to go out and give a speech with loads of rhetoric or not.

 There's not really an air in line for Labour yet.

-So I'll be interested to see in the next four years if something that could be pops up so that by the next election, if Labour are really going to tank it, perhaps we will be looking at a reskinned Tories versus Labour, except it's reform versus I doubt it will be Corbyn's party, but maybe something similar.
+So I'll be interested to see in the next four years if something that could be pops up so that by the next election, if Labour are really going to tank it, perhaps we will be looking at a re-skinned Tories versus Labour, except it's reform versus, I doubt it will be Corbyn's party, but maybe something similar.

 Was it Nadine Doris last person?

-It was switched over why why why take Tory failures into your into your party?
+Why take Tory failures into your party?

-That's uh a bad sign for everybody.
+That's a bad sign for everybody.

-And not only that, you're trying to distance yourself and talk about the disaster that was Boris Johnson, whilst simultaneously taking on one of his closest most loyalists.
+And not only that, you're trying to distance yourself and talk about the disaster that was Boris Johnson whilst simultaneously taking on one of his closest, most loyalists.

 Why?